Warning: Are your safety qualifications fake?

 “That is why a safety alert is being issued to all mining industry operators to check their training records and assess their exposure to the possibility of fraudulent qualifications issued by training providers.”

-Identifying a fake certificate or qualification
+How do you identify a fake certificate or qualification

 Fraudulent certificates can sometimes be identified by their appearance.
 Check to see if your name is printed off centre, or the certificate looks like it’s been scanned and then printed.